 Area of Emphasis

 Each student selects an area of emphasis consisting of at least nine graduate credits.
 These credits may be completed at UW-Green Bay or at another institution or setting.
 It may be possible to establish a personal area of emphasis fitted to the career interests of the student.
-Such programs must conform to MSAL guidelines and be filed as a Program Plan approved by the student’s academic adviser, program chair and the Associate Provost for Academic Affairs and Director of Graduate Studies.
+Such programs must conform to MSAL guidelines and be filed as a Program Plan approved by the student’s academic adviser, program chair and the Associate Vice Chancellor for Graduate Studies.

 Program requirements change from time to time.
 New graduate courses are added and others are dropped.